 The following list shows the processes that are started for a Linux Hybrid Runbook Worker.
-They are all located in the
+They're all located in the

-oms.conf - This is the worker manager process, this is started directly from DSC.
+oms.conf - This value is the worker manager process.
+It's started directly from DSC.

-worker.conf - This process is the Auto Registered Hybrid worker process, it is started by the worker manager.
+worker.conf - This process is the Auto Registered Hybrid worker process, it's started by the worker manager.
 This process is used by Update Management and is transparent to the user.
-This process is not present if the Update Management solution is not enabled on the machine.
+This process isn't present if the Update Management solution isn't enabled on the machine.

 diy/worker.conf - This process is the DIY hybrid worker process.
 The DIY hybrid worker process is used to execute user runbooks on the Hybrid Runbook Worker.
 It only differs from the Auto registered Hybrid worker process in the key detail that is uses a different configuration.
-This process is not present if the Azure Automation solution is not enabled, and the DIY Linux Hybrid Worker is not registered.
+This process isn't present if the Azure Automation solution is disabled, and the DIY Linux Hybrid Worker isn't registered.

-If the OMS Agent for Linux is not running, run the following command to start the service:
+If the OMS Agent for Linux isn't running, run the following command to start the service:

 sudo /opt/microsoft/omsagent/bin/service_control restart.